Run SDC Verifier, execute Help - License Manager from Main Menu:

 SINGLE COMPUTER - a license only for one computer.

-FLOATING - a fixed number of users can connect to the license server simultaneously.
+FLOATING - a fixed number of users can connect to the license server simultaneously from one company office.

 LICENSE RENTAL - lease 3 or 6 months.